Happy Birthday, Max Brooks, born on 22 May 1972.

 READ: Max Brooks’ 5 Writing Tips

 Max Brooks is an American horror author and screenwriter.
 He is the son of comedy filmmaker Mel Brooks and actress Anne Bancroft.
-He is well-known for writing World War Z: An Oral History of the Zombie War.
+From 2001 to 2003, Brooks was a member of the writing team at Saturday Night Live. is the author of World War Z: An Oral History of the Zombie War, the Zombie Survival Guide, Minecraft: The Island, and Devolution: A Firsthand Account of the Rainier Sasquatch Massacre.
+His graphic novels include GI Joe: Hearts and Minds, The Extinction Parade, and The Harlem Hellfighters.

 https://commons.wikimedia.org/wiki/File:Max_Brooks_at_BookExpo_(15957).jpg